Fowlerville in Livingston County, New York — The American Northeast (Mid-Atlantic)

 Erected 1940 by State Education Department.

 Location.
 42° 53.59′ N, 77° 50.786′ W. Marker is in Fowlerville, New York, in Livingston County.
 Marker is at the intersection of MacIntyre Road (County Route 67) and Fowlerville Road (County Route 5), on the right when traveling south on MacIntyre Road.
 Touch for map.
 Marker is in this post office area: Caledonia NY 14423, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Brick School (approx. 2˝ miles away); John Hugh McNaughton (approx. 3.6 miles away); In Memory of a Soldier (approx. 3.7 miles away); Site of Ca-Na-Wau-Gus (approx. 4 miles away); Ca-Na-Wau-Gus (approx. 4 miles away); South Avon (approx. 4.1 miles away); 5 Arch Bridge (approx. 4.2 miles away); The History of the Yard of Ale Bell (approx. 4˝ miles away).
+Brick School (approx. 2˝ miles away); John Hugh McNaughton (approx. 3.6 miles away); In Memory of a Soldier (approx. 3.7 miles away); Site of Ca-Na-Wau-Gus (approx. 4 miles away); Ca-Na-Wau-Gus (approx. 4 miles away); South Avon (approx. 4.1 5 Arch Bridge (approx. 4.2 miles away); The History of the Yard of Ale Bell (approx. 4˝ miles away).